Hyundai, Kia recall vehicles for leaks that can cause fires

 Kia's recall will start Oct.
 15, while Hyundai's will start Oct.
 23. Dealers for both companies will inspect the control units for leaks and replace them if needed at no cost to owners.

 In company documents posted Thursday by U.S. safety regulators, Hyundai said it had 15 reports of engine fires caused by the fluid leaks, while Kia said it had eight.
-Hyundai didn't list any injuries, and Kia said it had none.
+Hyundai said it's not aware of any injuries, and Kia said it had none.

+Hyundai said in a statement that there's no need to park vehicles outdoors before the problem is fixed, but if the anti-lock brake warning light comes on, owners should not drive their vehicles and should contact a dealer.
+They also should disconnect the 12-volt battery by removing the positive cable, the company said.

 Hyundai documents said the company received its first complaint about an engine fire in a 2014 Santa Fe in April of 2018, and it started an investigation.
 Kia began investigating after getting a complaint of a melted control unit in a 2015 Sorento last February.